opendatanz/nzgoal-se/markdown/gn2/01_getting-started.md

 ### What to include in your first code release

- * Your software code
+ * Your software code.

  * A licence (it’s not open source without a licence!)

  * Supporting documentation.
 See ["What documentation should I include with my code?](documenting-you-code#what-documentation-should-i-include-with-my-code).

- * Any supporting project metadata files (note a metadata standard and discovery portal has not yet been set to catalogue NZ government open source projects.
-This may develop in the future, if so we’ll update these guidance notes when applicable).
+ * Any supporting project metadata files (note: a metadata standard and discovery portal has not yet been set to catalogue NZ government open source projects.
+This may be developed in the future.
+If so we’ll update these guidance notes when applicable).

  * Tag a version (See [Semantic Versioning](working-in-the-open#semantic versioning) or best practices established already in the project or framework your work relates to).